2019 KBF Challenge Series300+ opportunities for advancement in competition at national or state/province levels

 Rules: KBF Competition Rules apply and are comprised of the foundation, “KBF Competition Rules Standard,” and an event-specific set of rules and details called the “KBF Event Rules Addendum,” which is on each KBF Events Calendar page.
 Links to all Challenge Event Pages will be on KBF’s “2019 Year at a Glance” web page.

-Challenge Series Angler of the Year and Rookie of the Year are named at the 2019 KBF Challenge Series Championship.
+Challenge Series Angler of the Year and Rookie of the Year are named at the 2019 KBF Challenge Series Championship (“100 Challenge Championship).

-State Challenge AOY will be recognized for each state and province with five or more 2019 Challenge Series participants.
-Awards are based on state/province of residence as indicated by the member’s KBF online store account and TourneyX profile.
+State Challenge AOY will be recognized for each state and province having five or more 2019 Challenge Series participants.
+Awards are based on state/province of residence as indicated by the member’s KBF online store account and TourneyX profile—not on the competition location.
 If a KBF Member relocates during the season, the state or province in which he resides most of the season will be considered his “state/province of residence.”

 2019 Challenge Schedule:

 - January 1-31: January 2019 KBF State Challenges (See roll-out map)